ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

   * If your system has a many, set the maxclients to a higher value (default is 10000).
   * If your resources are limited but you're employing efficient horizontal sharding through a Redis cluster, consider reducing this value to prevent potential bottlenecks from arising.
 * `maxmemory`:
   * In case maxmemory is not defined, Redis will continuously allocate memory based on its requirements, potentially consuming all available free memory over time.
-Therefore, it is generally recommended to configure a certain limit to prevent this from occurring.
+Therefore, it is generally recommended to configure 75% or 80% of total memory to prevent this from occurring.